galib96/simple-stock-price-scrapper/README.md

-# simple-stock-price-scrapper
+# Simple Stock Price Scrapper

-This repository is for development of a simple stock price scrapper.
+This is a simple stock price scrapper web app.
+It takes in stock name and interval and returns historic stock price, volume as well as today's price.